Institutional Biosafety Committee

 What are biohazardous materials?

-The National Institutes for Health (NIH) requires, via the NIH Guidelines, that any university receiving NIH funding for certain recombinant/synthetic DNA experiments maintain a IBC for the purpose of reviewing and approving biohazardous and recombinant research protocols.
+The National Institutes for Health (NIH) requires, via the NIH Guidelines (PDF), that any university receiving NIH funding for certain recombinant/synthetic DNA experiments maintain a IBC for the purpose of reviewing and approving biohazardous and recombinant research protocols.
 Biozhazards are defined as recombinant/synthetic DNA (r/sDNA), agents infectious to humans, animals or plants, other genetically altered organisms and agents, and certain biological toxins (determination made based upon the LD50 of the toxin in question).
 Additionally, cells/blood/tissues/organs harvested directly from humans only require IBC approval if they are used in the following manner:

 • As a recipient or source for r/sDNA experiments